evillan0315/ai-planner/README.md

 The AI Planner application is a single-page application focused on providing a structured planning interface.

-1. **Set Project Root & Context:** On the Planner page, define the local `Project Root` (an absolute path on the host filesystem) and `Scan Paths` (relevant files/folders to analyze).
+1. **Set Project Root & Context:** On the Planner page, use the integrated File Explorer to define the local `Project Root` (an absolute path on the host filesystem) and configure `Scan Paths` (relevant files/folders to analyze relative to the root).
 2. **Generate Plan:** Provide a detailed natural language request (or define structured prompt components) and click 'Generate Plan'.
 The UI sends the request, project context, and default instructions/schema to the backend API.
 3. **Review & Edit:** Review the AI-generated structured plan, including the **Thought Process**, **Assumptions**, **Confidence Metrics**, and the detailed list of **File Changes** (patches, additions, deletions).
 Individual file changes (diffs/new content) and plan metadata can be edited before application.
 4. **Apply Changes:** Click 'Apply Plan' to send the executable changes (patches, additions, deletions) to the backend, which attempts to apply them to your local project directory.
+You can also apply changes individually via the action buttons in the File Changes table.

 ---